-From 1 April 2016 when you buy a second home worth £40,000 or more, located in England, Wales or Northern Ireland, which is not a replacement for your main home, you must pay an SDLT supplement of 3% on the entire purchase price.
-This will increase the cost of buying a property to let out.
-For example, a main home purchased for £250,000 will incur an SDLT charge of £2,500, but when it is purchased as a second home or to let out, the SDLT charge will be £10,000.
-A similar 3% Land and Buildings Transaction Tax (LBTT) supplement applies in Scotland from 1 April 2016.
+If you buy a second home worth £40,000 or more, which is not a replacement for your main home, you must pay a land tax supplement of 3% on the entire purchase price.
+This will be charged as Stamp Duty Land Tax (SDLT) in England and Northern Ireland, Land And Buildings Transaction Tax (LBTT) in Scotland and, from 1 April 2018, Land Transaction Tax (LTT) in Wales.

+For example, a main home purchased in England for £250,000 will incur an SDLT charge of £2,500, but when it is purchased as a second home or to let out (without disposing of an existing main residence) the SDLT charge will be £10,000.

-Companies purchasing any residential property worth £40,000 or more now have to pay the 3% SDLT.
-A company may have to pay SDLT at 15% when it buys residential property worth over £500,000, plus an Annual Tax on Enveloped Dwellings (ATED), that starts from £3,500 per year if the property is not commercially let to an unconnected tenant.
+The 3% SDLT supplement has to be paid by any company which purchases a residential property worth over £40,000.
+A company may have to pay SDLT at 15% when it buys residential property worth over £500,000 which it does not intend to use for a commercial or charitable purpose.
+In addition, where a company holds a residential property located anywhere in the UK, which is not commercially let to an unconnected tenant, or acquired for development, it may have to pay the Annual Charge on Enveloped Dwellings (ATED).
+This charge for 2018/19 starts from £3,600 per year for properties worth over £500,000 on 1 April 2017, or on acquisition if later.